MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-mssql-conf.md

     If **captureminiandfull** is set to **false**, then only a mini dump is collected.
 The default is **false**.

-2. Specify the type of dump file with the **coredumptype** setting the type of dump file collected.
+2. Specify the type of dump file with the **coredumptype** setting.
+Specify the type of dump to collect.

     ```bash
     sudo /opt/mssql/bin/mssql-conf set coredumptype <dump type>